Pay-per-click marketing can be one of the fastest ways to generate customers for your business.

 Such an audience can be compiled from an email list, or from the people who visit your website via organic search engine results, social media, or following other landing pages.

-If you target your Facebook ads effectively, you may even be able to keep your CPC below the Facebook 2015 average of $0.64.
+If you target your Facebook Ads effectively, you may even be able to keep your CPC below the Facebook 2019 average of $1.86.

-If you’re using AdWords, ensure that you’re using keywords that have buyer intent.
+If you’re using Google Ads, ensure that you’re using keywords that have buyer intent.

 Whether you’re running a display campaign or a search ad campaign, it is important that you get the targeting right, or else your ad might not fare well amongst the target audience who are viewing it.
 This means no one will click on your landing pages which will also do little to drive up your quality score and increase conversion.